UCLA-VAST/AutoSA/docs/tutorials/auto_bridge.rst

     We also provide an example TCL file ``pack_xo.tcl`` under the design example directory ``${AUTOSA_ROOT}/autosa_tests/large/mm/pack_xo.tcl``.

-Before running the TCL script, we will need to also copy the original HLS source files to the working directory.
+Before running the TCL script, we will need to copy the original HLS source files to the working directory.

 .. code:: bash